whzhang1992/whzhang1992.github.io/README.md

 </table>

 ## Biography
+Received the B.S. degree in communication engineering from the North University of China, Taiyuan, China, in 2015, and the Ph.D. degree from Xidian University, Xi’an, China, in 2021.

 My research interests include machine learning and image processing.
-I especially focus on object tracking in satellite videos, object recognition in optical remote images, change detection in SAR images.
+I especially focus on object tracking in satellite videos, object recognition in optical remote sensing images, and change detection in SAR images.

 ## Selected Journal Papers